Life is good with a raisin oatmeal cookie! These are wonderful after-school snack or take-along…

-Do flavor combinations in recipes sometimes give you a double-take?
-This one did for me: raisins, lots of serrano chiles, soy sauce and Monterey jack cheese in a quesadilla?!
+Can You Take The Heat?
+Raisins, lots of serrano chiles, soy sauce and Monterey jack cheese in a quesadilla?!
 I had to try it, the recipe was an entry in a contest I was judging for Sun-Maid raisins.
 But really, 10 serrano chiles in 4 quesadillas?

-The flavors that sounded so hot and odd turned into ‘want-another-bite’ delicious!
+The flavors that sounded so hot and mismatched turned into ‘want-another-bite’ delicious!
 It’s become one of my very favorite Sun-Maid recipes.
 Salty soy sauce and creamy jack cheese, along with sweet raisins are a perfect antidote for very hot chiles.
 Dairy also cools the heat, so the cheese and a dollop of sour cream do the trick.

 Spicy foods can feel cooling on a warm summer day.
 So I dare you, fire up these quesadillas and I bet you can take the heat!

 Raisin Serrano Quesadillas

-1 teaspoon olive oil
+- 1 tsp. olive oil

-8 ounces shredded Monterey jack cheese
+- 8 ounces shredded Monterey Jack cheese

-Cilantro for garnish
+- Cilantro for garnish

-SLICE serrano chiles lengthwise in half.
+- SLICE serrano chiles lengthwise in half.
 Remove seeds and veins.
 Thinly slice into lengthwise strips.
 (Wear gloves to protect hands.)

-HEAT olive oil in a small frying pan.
+- HEAT olive oil in a small frying pan.
 Add chile strips and cook over medium heat 3 to 4 minutes, stirring constantly until chiles begin to blister and soften.

-HEAT a wide frying pan over medium heat.
+- HEAT a wide frying pan over medium heat.
 Brown one side of one tortilla; flip tortilla over and place one fourth of the cheese and cooked chiles on half the tortilla.
 Fold the other half of the tortilla over the filling.
 Continue to cook over medium heat, turning once to brown the other side.
 Repeat with remaining tortillas.